Tropical cyclones in 2019

-The deadliest tropical cyclone of the year was Intense Tropical Cyclone Idai in the South-West Indian Ocean, which killed at least 1,303 people in Mozambique, Malawi, Zimbabwe, and Madagascar and the costliest tropical cyclone of the year was Typhoon Hagibis in the Western Pacific Ocean, which caused more than $15 billion in damage after striking Japan.

 Global atmospheric and hydrological conditions

-There is a previous El Niño episode continuing from last year, and new El Niño episode started this year, lasting until 2020.
+The El Niño from the previous year continued into the start of 2019, albeit in borderline-neutral conditions, though many agencies were still predicting it to continue into Spring.
+This weak El Niño state persisted through Summer, however sea surface temperatures in the Pacific transitioned to a neutral state by August, marking the end of the El Niño and the beginning of ENSO-neutral conditions.
+These neutral conditions continued in Winter, and onto the next year.

 Summary

 North Atlantic Ocean

 The North Atlantic Ocean experienced their fourth-most active season on record, tied with 1969, at 18 named storms.
 Most of the storms were weak and short-lived, possibly because of moderately high wind shear that persisted throughout the season.
 Sea surface temperatures, however, were quite high for tropical cyclone development.
 Saharan dust counts were fairly sedate throughout the month of September.
 Andrea, Melissa, and Rebekah were the only storms to become subtropical storms throughout some portion of their lives (Andrea and Rebekah were subtropical for their whole lives).
 The North Atlantic basin featured a record fifth consecutive year for tropical or subtropical development before the month of June, which the record continues when Tropical Storms Arthur and Bertha form on May 16 and 27, 2020, yet marking the sixth year of tropical development before the season actually starts.
-The 2019 Atlantic hurricane season featured 20 tropical depressions, 18 named storms, 6 hurricanes, and 3 major hurricanes with 2 as Category 5 hurricanes.
+The season also featured more than one Category 5 Hurricane, making it one of only seven seasons to accomplish such a feat.
 Hurricane Dorian was the strongest tropical cyclone for the basin in 2019.
 Dorian peaked with a strength of 185 miles per hour, and peaked at an intensity of 910 hPa/mbar.
 Dorian is the record-tying strongest landfalling Atlantic hurricane.
 The record is tied with the Great 1935 Labor Day hurricane.
 The accumulated cyclone energy (ACE) index value for the individual basin is 132 units, which is only dubbed "above normal", despite the high count of named storms of 18.